 The Company is a member of a fiscal unity for corporate income tax purposes.
 Its direct parent company, Compass Group International B.V., is the head of the fiscal unity.
 The corporate income tax for all entities included in the fiscal unity is accounted for by the head of the fiscal unity and is not charged to the entities included in the fiscal unity.
 The Company is jointly and severally liable for all income tax debts of the fiscal unity and, for historical years, for any income tax debts of former members of the fiscal unity.
-Other group companies in the current fiscal unity are: Compass Group International B.V., Compass Group International Finance C.V., Compass Group International Finance 2 B.V., Compass Group International 3 B.V., Compass Group International 2 B.V., Compass Group International 5 B.V., Compass Group International 9 B.V., Compass Group International 4 B.V., Compass Group Vending Holding B.V. and Compass Group International Finance 1 B.V.
+Other group companies in the current fiscal unity are: Compass Group International B.V., Compass Group International Finance C.V., Compass Group International Finance 1 B.V., Compass Group International Finance 2 B.V., Compass Group International 2 B.V., Compass Group International 3 B.V., Compass Group International 4 B.V., Compass Group International 5 B.V., Compass Group International 9 B.V. and Compass Group Vending B.V.

-The Company constitutes a tax entity with Compass Group International B.V. and Compass Group Vending Holding B.V. for value added tax purposes; the standard conditions prescribe that all companies of the tax entity are liable for all value added tax payable and, for historical years, for any value added tax payable of former members of the tax entity.
+The Company currently constitutes a tax entity with Compass Group International B.V., Compass Group International Finance C.V. and Compass Group Vending Holding B.V. for value added tax purposes; the standard conditions prescribe that all companies of the tax entity are liable for all value added tax payable and, for historical years, for any value added tax payable by former members of the tax entity.